timskovjacobsen/hugo-theme-even/docs/datastructures/nonlinear/binary_search_tree.md

     Calculating the height of a tree is an $O(n)$ time complexity operation.

 A BST also has *shape* properties.
-A BST is considered a

 !!! note "Full Tree"
     In a **Full Tree**, all nodes that are not leaves have *exactly* $2$ children.
 In other words, all nodes must have exactly $0$ or $2$ children.